xuhongzuo/deep-iforest/README.md

 score = model.predict(X_test)
 ```

+:boom:**Note:**
-:boom:**Note:** DIF is also included in our `DeepOD` python library.
+- DIF is also included in our `DeepOD` python library.
 Please see https://github.com/xuhongzuo/DeepOD
+- Please also see the Zhihu blog (in Chinese) https://zhuanlan.zhihu.com/p/625557221

 ### Citation